9 Days London Itinerary on and off the Beaten Path

 British Museum

-The building is a masterpiece of architecture in itself.
+The building is a masterpiece of architecture in its own right.

-The exhibit is a huge collection of archeology objects from all over the world organized by country, including the Rosetta Stone, plus temporary exhibitions.
+The exhibit is a huge collection of archaeological objects from all over the world, organized by country, including the Rosetta Stone, plus temporary exhibitions.

 London itinerary – Day 8 Museums overload part 2

-Our last day was dedicated to the Museum of Natural History and the Victoria and Albert Museum.
+Our last day was dedicated to the Natural History Museum and the Victoria and Albert Museum.
 We couldn’t choose a better way to end our London itinerary.
 We saved the best for the last, and we didn’t even know it.

-They are both located in the posh and fancy Kensington area, also called the museum district.
+They are both located in the posh and upscale Kensington area, also known as the Museum District.
 You can also find delicious restaurants and fancy clothing stores, including the world-famous Harrods, just a few blocks away.

 Museum of Natural History